peterhinch/micropython-samples/README.md

 # micropython-samples
 A place for assorted code ideas for MicroPython.
 Most are targeted at the Pyboard variants.

+## fastbuild - Pull and build Pyboard firmware under Linux
+These scripts are intended to speed and simplify rebuilding firmware from source notably where pyboards of different types are in use, or when frozen bytecode necessitates repeated compilation and deployment.
+In particular ``buildpyb`` will detect the attached Pyboard type, build the appropriate firmware, put the board into DFU mode and deploy it, before launching ``rshell``.
+The latter step may be removed if ``rshell`` is not in use.

+Includes udev rules to avoid jumps from ``/dev/ttyACM0`` to ``/dev/ttyACM1`` by ensuring Pyboards of all types appear as ``/dev/pyboard``.
+Rules are also offered for USB connected WiPy (V1.0) and FTDI USB/serial adaptors.

+These scripts use Python scripts ``pyb_boot`` to put the Pyboard into DFU mode and ``pyb_check`` to determine the type of attached board.
+These use the ``pyboard.py`` module in the source tree to execute scripts on the attached board.

+### Edits

+``buildnew`` and ``buildpyb`` will need editing to point to your micropython directory.

+In the ``buildpyb`` script you may wish to edit the ``-j 8`` argument to ``make``.
+This radically speeds build on a multi core PC.
+Empirically 8 gave the fastest build on my core i7 4/8 core laptop: adjust to suit your PC.
+You may also want to alter the call to ``rshell``.

+The script assumes a frozen modules directory ``stmhal/modules``.
+You may wish to change this.
+A recent update enabled the directory for frozen to be located anywhere in the filesystem.

+In ``buildpyb`` you may wish to delete the unix make commands.

+### Dependencies

+Python3.x
+pyserial ``apt-get install python3-serial``.
+Verify that ``pyboard.py`` in the tools directory of the source tree works (tests in comments at the start of the code).
+Copy ``49-micropython.rules`` to (on most distros) ``/etc/udev/rules.d``.

+### Build script: ``buildpyb``
+This checks the attached pyboard.
+If it's a V1.0, V1.1 or Lite it builds the correct firmware and deploys it.
+Otherwise it produces an error message.

+Optional argument ``--clean`` - if supplied does a ``make clean`` to delete all files produced by the previous build before proceeding.

+### Update source: ``buildnew``

+Report state of master branch, update sources and issue ``make clean`` for cross compiler, Pyboard variants, and ESP8266.
+Builds cross compiler and unix port.

+### ESP8266 Build

+``buildesp`` A script to build and deploy ESP8266 firmware.
+Accepts optional ``--clean`` argument.

 ## ssd1306

 A means of rendering multiple larger fonts to the SSD1306 OLED display